-Transferring Assets
+Transferring assets

 Any asset can be transferred to your family trust.
-However, it's generally recommended that you only transfer assets which are likely to increase in value.
+It's generally recommended, however, that you only transfer assets which are likely to increase in value.
 For most people this usually involves transferring their family home, and perhaps rental property and some investments such as a share portfolio.
 We can discuss with you which assets should be considered.